PerseusDL/treebank_data/AGDT2/guidelines/Greek_guidelines.md

           </li>
 </ol>

-<p id="postag">The morpgological annotation is represented as a 9-character string, where each
+<p id="postag">The morphological annotation is represented as a 9-character string, where each
-position correspond to a specific category:
+position corresponds to a specific category:

                        1. part of speech